People report much of the online information they found on who should sign up for MediCare and when is confusing!

 ● Take the form to your employer to fill in the dates covered by the company medical benefit plan, get it signed, and take it back to the SS office.

-● Having prior coverage qualifies a person for a SEP to sign up for Part B and B's late enrollment penalty will be eliminated.
+● This proof of prior coverage qualifies a person to sign up and eliminates B's late enrollment penalty.

-[If no proof - 10% is added to Part B's cost for each 12 months of not having enrolled.]
+Note: If no proof - an additional 10% is added to Part B's cost for each 12 months of not signing up.

-Alert - if enrolled in an employer's HSA contributions must stop 6 months before the date they elect for Part B coverage.
+Alert - if enrolled in an employer's HSA this means contributions must stop 6 months before the date they elect for Part B coverage.

-● An application for Part B can only be completed between Jan 1st and March 31st each year.
+● An application for Part B can only be completed once a year between Jan 1st and March 31st.

-● B's effective date will not be until July 1st!
+● When apply during this time B's effective date will not be until July 1st!

-- can sign up for a Medicare Prescription Drug Plan to have medication coverage.
+> Part D - can sign up for a Medicare Prescription Drug Plan since they have Part A so will have medication coverage.